apache/iotdb/docs/UserGuide/System-Tools/CSV-Tool.md

 #### Note

-Note that the following special characters in fields need to be checked before importing:
+Note that the following characters need special processing before importing data:

-1. `,` : fields containing `,` should be quoted by a pair of `"` or a pair of `'`.
+1. `,` : contains `,` should be quoted by a pair of `"` or a pair of `'`.
 2. `"` : `"` in fields should be replaced by `\"` or fields should be enclosed by `'`.
 3. `'` : `'` in fields should be replaced by `\'` or fields should be enclosed by `"`.
 4. you can input time format like `yyyy-MM-dd'T'HH:mm:ss`, `yyy-MM-dd HH:mm:ss`, or `yyyy-MM-dd'T'HH:mm:ss.SSSZ`.